MubeenMohammed/canada-2026-internships/README.md

-# Summer 2026 Canada Tech Internships
+# 2026 Canada Tech Internships

 The torch has been passed.
 Use this repo to share and keep track of software, tech, CS, PM, quant internships for **Summer 2026**.
 The list is maintained collaboratively by